Want the power and scale of AWS or Google Cloud, but without the technical challenges? Enter Cloudways.

 - App deployment capabilities

-- Real-time smart assistances with the Cloudways Bot
+- Real-time smart assistance with the Cloudways Bot

 - Automatic updates to the underlying software running your site